 Breed: Labrado Retriever

 Information: Mia came to us from Bucheon city shelter.
 She is such a playful girl full of energy and a happy girl.
-Her adopter Jenanette spent sometime with Mia when she was with us in July.
-Jeanette is a Norwegian dog trainer, fell in love with Mia and adopted her and found two more homes for Lady and Moo.
+Her adopter Jenanette spent sometime with Mia when she was with us in July but unfortunately the Norwegian rule needed a month microchip prior to the vaccinations.
+The UK trainer Louise decided to foster her.
+Mia may need a home later.

 Age: 10 months